Top Tips to Beat the Winter Blues

 13. Plan Your Summer Holiday

-For example, if you plan to go to France, take French lessons; if you’re off to the Caribbean, learn to dive at your local pool; or if Spain is your destination, join a Flamenco class.
+For example, if you plan to go to France, take online French lessons; if you’re off to the Caribbean, learn to dive at your local pool, if current restrictions allow; or if Spain is your destination, find an online Flamenco class.
 Putting your energy into something you can look forward to will lift your mood so you feel less like hiding under the duvet and munching away the months.

 14. Learn to Dance